Skip to content

 From the sample library

-Scene #5 of packages/lib/src/samples/farm-compass.bpc.
-The story changes chart type three times across nine scenes — area-stackedlineareaarea-stacked → bar — all from one document.
+Scene #4 of packages/lib/src/samples/farm-compass.bpc.
+The story changes chart type four times across its nine scenes — area-stackedlineareaarea-stackedline-multi — all from one document.

 bpc